-- 17.1 Extremism is defined as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 17.2 Children are vulnerable to extremist ideology and radicalisation.
-Whilst Islamic fundamentalism is the most widely publicised, extremism and radicalisation can occur in other cultures, religions and beliefs, including the far right and white supremacy.
-Our staff are trained to identify those at risk of being radicalised or drawn into extremism. - 17.3 If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the designated safeguarding lead.
+- other cultures, religions and beliefs, including the far right and white supremacy.
+Our staff are trained to identify those at risk of being radicalised or drawn into extremism. - 19.9 If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the designated safeguarding lead/Prevent Lead.

-18 Staff/pupil relationships
+20 Staff/pupil relationships

-- 18.1 Staff are aware that inappropriate behaviour towards pupils is unacceptable and that it is a criminal offence for them to engage in any sexual activity with a pupil under the age of 18. - 18.2 We provide our staff with advice regarding their personal online activity, and we have clear rules regarding electronic communications and online contact with pupils.
-It is considered a serious disciplinary issue if staff breach these rules. - 18.3 Our Staff Code of Conduct sets out our expectations of staff and is signed by all staff members.
+- 20.1 Staff are aware that inappropriate behaviour towards pupils is unacceptable and that it is a criminal offence for them to engage in any sexual activity with a pupil under the age of 18. - 20.2 We provide our staff with advice regarding their personal online activity and we have clear rules regarding electronic communications and online contact with pupils.
+It is considered a serious disciplinary issue if staff breach these rules. - 20.3 Our Staff Code of Conduct sets out our expectations of staff and is signed by all staff members.